A host endpoint resource (

 interfaceName: *represents all of a host’s real or virtual interfaces.

 A host endpoint for one specific real interface is configured by

 interfaceNameempty and including one of the interface’s IPs in

 Each host endpoint may include a set of labels and list of profiles that Calico will use to apply policy to the interface.
-If no profiles or labels are applied, Calico will not apply any policy.

 Default behavior of external traffic to/from host

 If a host endpoint is added and network policy is not in place, the Calico default is to deny traffic to/from that endpoint (except for traffic allowed by failsafe rules).
 For host endpoints, Calico blocks traffic only to/from interfaces that it’s been explicitly told about in network policy.
 Traffic to/from other interfaces is ignored.